github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ### Test the code

-The following steps will show you how to test that the code works, and view the CI test that you just created.
+The following steps will show you how to test that the code works and view the CI test that you just created.

 1. Run the following command to restart the server from your terminal.
 If the server is already running, first enter `Ctrl-C` in your terminal to stop the server, and then run the following command to start the server again.